diegzumillo/Ballbox/README.md

 > I released this thing just now.
 It worked in my test scene on my computer.
 Still needs testing.

 A lightweight, single-header 3D physics engine written in C. Because apparently that's a thing that didn't exist and I kinda need one for my other project.
-You should probably try one of the fancy ones first, with the C bindings and whatnot.
+It does spheres, boxes, and static SDF (signed distance functions).
+You should probably try one of the fancy engines/libraries first, with the C bindings and whatnot.
 When that proves to be too much of a headache, and you feel like all you need is balls and boxes, or balls in a box, then you come back here.

 Balls in a box!